Callisto (moon): Atmosphere and ionosphere

+This discrepancy is known as the "oxygen enigma".
+This supply discrepancy is exacerbated by the moon's ionospheric interaction with Jupiter's magnetospheric plasma.
+Hybrid modeling demonstrates that Callisto's ionosphere effectively diverts magnetospheric plasma flow around the moon, shielding the surface and reducing the efficiency of radiolysis-driven production.
+To resolve this gap, current research suggests that the exosphere may be supplied by a reservoir of O_{2} trapped within the porous regolith or radiation-altered ice grains, which then thermally releases into the atmosphere.

+Callisto's ionosphere was initially identified through Galileo radio occultations, which revealed peak electron densities ranging from approximately 1.5 to 1.7 × 10^{4} cm^{−3}.
+Because the photoionization of the known atmospheric carbon dioxide is insufficient to maintain these densities, it was inferred that the exosphere is dominated by molecular oxygen, with abundances estimated to be 10 to 100 times greater than that of the CO_{2}.
+While gas-phase O_{2} eluded direct detection for over two decades, its presence was confirmed in 2023 through the observation of forbidden oxygen emission lines while the moon was in eclipse.

 Atomic hydrogen has also been detected in Callisto's atmosphere via analysis of 2001 Hubble Space Telescope data.
 Spectral images taken on 15 and 24 December 2001 were re-examined, revealing a faint signal of scattered light that indicates a hydrogen corona.
 The observed brightness from the scattered sunlight in Callisto's hydrogen corona is approximately two times larger when the leading hemisphere is observed.
 This asymmetry may originate from a different hydrogen abundance in both the leading and trailing hemispheres.
 However, this hemispheric difference in Callisto's hydrogen corona brightness is likely to originate from the extinction of the signal in Earth's geocorona, which is greater when the trailing hemisphere is observed.
+This detection supports earlier constraints from the Hubble Space Telescope that estimated the O_{2} column density is significantly high, in the range of ~10^{15} cm^{−2}.
+Spectroscopic observations also show that molecular oxygen exists in a condensed state trapped within the surface ice, suggesting an ongoing exchange between the surface regolith and the gaseous exosphere.

 Origin and evolution

 The partial differentiation of Callisto (inferred e.g. from moment of inertia measurements) means that it has never been heated enough to melt its ice component.
 Therefore, the most favorable model of its formation is a slow accretion in the low-density Jovian subnebula—a disk of the gas and dust that existed around Jupiter after its formation.
 Such a prolonged accretion stage would allow cooling to largely keep up with the heat accumulation caused by impacts, radioactive decay and contraction, thereby preventing melting and fast differentiation.
 The allowable timescale for the formation of Callisto lies then in the range 0.1 million–10 million years.